EldosHD/myInstallers/README.md

 # Why does this repo exist?
 I dont know why you are here.
 But since you stumbled across my little project you might want to take a look.
 Here I dump my installer scripts for my other projects.
 The only current project is my Makrokeyboard.
-I created it with the help of Luamacros and i currently use it to trigger and control my scripts for Minecraft and as a shortcut for certain folders and apps.
+I created it with the help of Luamacros and I currently use it to trigger and control my scripts for Minecraft and as a shortcut for certain folders and apps.
 The original code was written by Taran van Hemert.
 I followed this Tutorial https://www.youtube.com/watch?v=Arn8ExQ2Gjg by Taran and modified his code heavily.
 In case you want to check out my code, follow this link: https://github.com/EldosHD/2nd-Keyboard